 This function operates the fan to circulate cold air only.
-No heat is applied.
+Make sure the temperature control is at 0°C and that no heat is applied.
 This enables small items such as desserts, cream cakes and pieces of meat, fish and poultry to be defrosted.